 So, if a company does a background check that comes up clean, and that employee then commits a crime, the company may not be liable.

 If the company fails to conduct a check, and the employee commits a crime, the company could be liable, even when the employee committed an intentional, criminal act.
 If a check is conducted and the employee commits a crime, the company could be liable, as well.
 Many companies prefer to be “willfully blind” to an employee’s background, to avoid the allegation that they had actual knowledge of an employee’s dangerous propensities, but ignored that information.

 The new Uber law in Maryland proposes to require fingerprinting and background checks on Uber drivers.
 Uber does conduct public record searches on potential drivers, but does not go beyond that.
 Uber is resisting the new requirement, saying their current check system is comprehensive enough.

 But the fact is that the more investigation Uber does into a driver’s background, the more grounds there may be to hold them legally responsible for a driver’s actions.
 By doing the expanded searches, if they are ultimately required, Uber now can be seen as having actual or constructive knowledge that a driver may be a risk to passengers.

 How much “bad” information in an employee background check would be needed to hold Uber liable if the driver commits a crime?
 That is a vague and undecided issue, leaving the company open to risk.

 The fight will continue, and the law has not passed yet.
 But it is important to remember the negligence and liability issues that underlie Uber’s resistance to the proposals.
 These issues arise in negligence injury cases every day.

 If you are injured as a result of a criminal act, you may have a civil action to recover for your damages.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.